TDL28/sqlite-reader-rust/README.md

   -t, --table <name>    Table name to read
   -a, --action <name>   Action to perform (list)
-  -c, --columns <cols>  Comma separated list of columns to read -o, --output <file>   Output file to write results to -h, --help            Show this help message
+  -c, --columns <cols>  Comma separated list of columns to read -h, --help            Show this help message
 ```